CodeSportLabs/dao-public/README.md

 **1.** Allow finance pages to be viewed by users without Metamask wallets.
 That is, `window.ethereum == undefined`

-**2.** The frontend code for the `vote` button is broken.
+**2.** The frontend code for the `vote` page should alert if users are not members and redirect somewhere else.
 Also, we need to add timer/countdown until voting period expires.

 ## Deploy Output for BitTorrent Chain